CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/FeeCollector.md

 The `FeeCollector.vy` contract is the core contract when handling admin fees.
 This contract collects all the fees, while burner contracts handle the burning of the coins.
 The contract has a [`target`](#target) variable, which represents the coin for which all the various fee tokens are burnt into.

-The contract uses different [epochs](#epochs) (phases) in which certain actions are possible.
+The contract operates in different [epochs](#epochs) (phases) in which certain actions are possible.

+explain: conditional orders!

 !!!github "GitHub"
     The source code of the `FeeCollector.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-burners/blob/main/contracts/FeeCollector.vy).

-*The process of burning coins into the target coin contrains the following flow:*

-1. Withdrawing admin fees from liquidity pools or crvUSD markets using `withdraw_many`
-2. Collecting fees and calling the burn function of the burner via `collect`
-3. Forwarding the taraget token using `forward` method to the hooker contract and executes the contracts duty

 ---